-The Nelnet Payment Plan continues to allow our students the ability to make payments towards their tuition and fees balances over time within a given semester instead of a one lump sum payment by the stated payment deadline.
-Students have the option to sign up with Nelnet for up to six monthly payments (depending on the semester) with a zero (0%) percent down payment.
-After the first two enrollment deadlines offered by Nelnet in any given semester, students are required to pay a down payment anywhere between 20%-50% and an enrollment fee ranging from \$50.00-\$70.00.
-Students receive communications when payment plans are available and encouraged to enroll in the Nelnet Payment Program as soon as possible to reap the benefits of the 0% down payment.
-In instances where students are not eligible for PELL, HOPE, scholarships, etc., the Nelnet payment option gives students an alternative to loans to cover their outstanding balances.
-Compared to fall 2019, our participation rate increased by 18.4% in fall 2020.
-As of October 16, 2020, the number of Nelnet Payment Plans and remaining balances due for fall 2020 are noted below.
+The Nelnet Payment Plan continues to allow our students the ability to make payments towards their tuition and fees balances over time within a given semester instead of our students having to pay a one lump sum payment by the stated payment deadline.
+Students have the option to sign up with Nelnet for up to six monthly payments with a zero (0%) percent down payment and no enrollment fee.
+After the initial enrollment deadline date, offered by Nelnet in any given semester, students are required to pay a down payment anywhere between 20%-50%, depending on when they enroll in the plan, and pay an enrollment fee ranging from \$50.00-\$70.00.
+We encourage our students to enroll in the Nelnet Payment Program as soon as it opens to reap the benefits of the 0% down and no enrollment fee charge.
+With having the Nelnet payment option, students are not solely dependent on student loans to cover their outstanding balances should they not be eligible for free funding (PELL, HOPE, Scholarships, etc.).
+As of October 16, 2020, for Fall 202008 semester, the number of Nelnet Payment Plans and the remaining balances due are noted below.

 Semester Max. # of Payments # of Participating Original Amount Remaining Amount

 Students Due Due

-Fall 2020 5 1,006 2,516,871.84 255,320.00
+Fall 2020 4 1,006 2,516,871.84 255,320.00

-Active 5 819 2,081,679.34 254,751.01
+Active 4 819 2,081,679.34 254,751.01

-Terminated 5 187 435,192.50 568.99
+Terminated 4 187 435,192.50 568.99